 Contralateral comparisons can be valuable as an initial screen but are fraught with additional confounding variables compared to same-side palpation.

 Evaluating ribs in order on the same side makes deviations from what should be a smooth sequential progression more immediately obvious, in my experience.

 Any deviation should be identified from the front and from the back to ascertain its nature.

-A supine patient position makes this task easier for all concerned.
+This can be done in almost any position, but a supine patient position makes this task easier for all concerned.